Monthly Archives: January 2015

 * * * *

 Re: “tweaked.”
 See Tweak – Definition and More … Merriam-Webster: To “change (something) slightly in order to improve it : to make small adjustments to.”
-No doubt the reporter in question thought the tweak made for a much better story.
+No doubt the reporter in question thought the tweak made a much better story.

 Re: “The way we remember … a good example.*” I.e., an example of “our conflicted feelings about women as major players in American history,” as a reason for “our failure to honor the movement.”

 Re: Assyrian brutality.
-The site Assyria — Ancient History included a counter-point to the accusation of some that this particular empire was excessively cruel: “While the reputation for decisive, ruthless, military tactics is understandable, the comparison with the Nazi regime is less so.”
+Assyria — Ancient History included a counter-point to the accusation of some that this particular empire was excessively cruel: “While the reputation for decisive, ruthless, military tactics is understandable, the comparison with the Nazi regime is less so.”
 The quote in the main text was attributed to historians Paul Kriwaczek, “Simon Anglim and others.”

 Re: Jonah’s “real message.”
 See also Grace In The Book Of Jonah – Sermon Central: “the story of Jonah is so well known that we can sometimes skip over it and ignore what the true message of the book of Jonah is.”
 See also Jonah Summary – Bible Hub: “The purpose of this book is to show that God is a merciful and gracious God.
 Although the wicked city of Nineveh deserved to be crushed immediately, God was patient towards them.
 A reluctant prophet, Jonah originally ran from God before delivering a message of repentance to the nation of Nineveh.”

-Re: Isaac Asimov.
+Also Re: Isaac Asimov.
 The quote on the Book of Jonah is from Asimov’s Guide to the Bible (Two Volumes in One), Avenel Books (1981), at pages 648-49.
 Asimov (1920-1992) was “an American author and professor of biochemistry at Boston University, best known for his works of science fiction and for his popular science books.
 Asimov was one of the most prolific writers of all time, having written or edited more than 500 books and an estimated 90,000 letters and postcards.”
 His list of books included those on “astronomy, mathematics, the Bible, William Shakespeare’s writing, and chemistry.”
 He was a long-time member of Mensa, “albeit reluctantly; he described some members of that organization as ‘brain-proud and aggressive about their IQs.'”
 See Isaac Asimov – Wikipedia.

 On the Bible readings for January 18